THE PAIRS COMPETITION

-Lynn Copley-Graves' fantastic book "Figure Skating History: The Evolution Of Dance On Ice" tells us that "only five couples contested Dance, so the referees cancelled the Final Round of compulsories.
+Lynn Copley-Graves' fantastic book "Figure Skating History: The Evolution Of Dance On Ice" tells us that "only five couples contested Dance, so the referees cancelled the First Round of compulsories.
 The Bodels lead after fluidly skating the Three-Lobe Waltz, Quickstep, Argentine Tango and Viennese Waltz.
 Crowd pleasers Joan Zamboni and Roland Junso stayed on their heels.
 Virginia Hoyns, now with Bill Kipp, substituted for [Phyllis and Martin Forney] to round out third.
 Their effervescent free dance had novel, surprising sequences, but borrowed many moves from pair skating to the judges' dismay.
 Lindy and Jeff Johnson slipped above [Geraldine Fenton and Gordon Crossland] who could easily have gained higher marks with a more relaxed style."
 Although the win for the married couple from Orinda, California would be the fifth in a row for American ice dance teams, it wasn't with unanimous first marks and it would prove to be the last North American title a U.S. ice dance team would win until 1965.

 The 1955 event would mark an important first in figure skating history for it was the initial time that any international figure skating competition would be held in the province of Saskatchewan.
 Despite the cruelty of Mother Nature, the show went on.